 - Password is protected during the transport via Kerberos encryption

 - Password is protected in AD by AD ACL

 - Ability to force password reset

 - End use UI can be any AD management tools of choice,

 - Protection against computer account deletion

 - Additional encryption of password stored in AD

 Domain administrators who use this solution can determine which users, such as helpdesk administrators, are authorized to read passwords.

 Once you have downloaded the zip file for your system, viz.
 32-bit or 64-bit, from Microsoft Download Center, extract them from the Installers.zip to a folder.
 There will be two files, AdmPwd.Setup.x64.msi and AdmPwd.Setup.x86.msi.
-You may also want to download the LAPS Datasheet, Operations Guide and Technical Specifications documents, as it gives a lot of information on how to use the too.
-If you need additional information, visit TechNet.
+You may also want to download the LAPS Datasheet, Operations Guide and Technical Specifications documents, as it gives a lot of information on how to use them too.
+If you need additional information, visit Microsoft.